ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 # Introduction # {#intro}

-The Constrained Application Protocol (CoAP) {{RFC7252}} can also be used for group communication {{I-D.ietf-core-groupcomm-bis}}, where messages are exchanged between members of a group, e.g., over IP multicast.
+The Constrained Application Protocol (CoAP) {{RFC7252}} can also be used for group communication {{I-D.ietf-core-groupcomm-bis}}, where messages are exchanged between members of a group (e.g., over IP multicast).
 Applications relying on CoAP can achieve end-to-end security at the application layer by using Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} and especially Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} in group communication scenarios.

 When group communication for CoAP is protected with Group OSCORE, nodes are required to explicitly join the correct OSCORE group.
-To this end, a joining node interacts with a Group Manager (GM) entity responsible for that group, and retrieves the required keying material to securely communicate with other group members using Group OSCORE.
+To this end, a joining node interacts with a Group Manager entity responsible for that group, and it retrieves from the Group Manager the required keying material to securely communicate with other group members using Group OSCORE.

 The method in {{I-D.ietf-ace-key-groupcomm-oscore}} specifies how nodes can join an OSCORE group through the respective Group Manager.
 Such a method builds on the ACE framework for Authentication and Authorization {{RFC9200}}, so ensuring a secure joining process as well as authentication and authorization of joining nodes (clients) at the Group Manager (resource server).

-{{I-D.ietf-ace-oscore-gm-admin}} specifies a RESTful admin interface at the Group Manager, intended for an Administrator as a separate entity external to the Group Manager and its application.
+Furthermore, {{I-D.ietf-ace-oscore-gm-admin}} specifies a RESTful admin interface at the Group Manager, which is intended for an Administrator as a separate entity external to the Group Manager and its application.
 The interface allows the Administrator to create and delete OSCORE groups, as well as to configure and update their configuration.

 This document builds on {{I-D.ietf-ace-oscore-gm-admin}} and specifies how an Administrator interacts with the same RESTful admin interface by using the Constrained RESTful Application Language (CoRAL) {{I-D.ietf-core-coral}}.
 Compared to {{I-D.ietf-ace-oscore-gm-admin}}, there is no change in the admin interface and its operations, nor in the way the group configurations are organized and represented.

-Interaction examples using Packed CBOR {{I-D.ietf-cbor-packed}} are provided, and are expressed in CBOR diagnostic notation as defined in {{Section 8 of RFC8949}} and {{Section G of RFC8610}}. {{notation-coral-examples}} provides the notation and assumptions used in the examples.
+Interaction examples using Packed CBOR {{I-D.ietf-cbor-packed}} are provided and are expressed in CBOR diagnostic notation as defined in {{Section 8 of RFC8949}} and {{Section G of RFC8610}}. {{notation-coral-examples}} provides the notation and assumptions used in the examples.

 The ACE framework is used to ensure authentication and authorization of the Administrator (client) at the Group Manager (resource server).
 In order to achieve communication security, proof-of-possession, and server authentication, the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE, such as {{RFC9202}} or {{RFC9203}}.
 These also include possible forthcoming transport profiles that comply with the requirements in {{Section C of RFC9200}}.